Hutchens Chew Bishop

 He was the first black student admitted to the General Theological Seminary in New York.
 He graduated in 1881 and was ordained on April 24, 1882.
 He became rector of St. Mark's Church in Charleston in 1883.
 Hutchens was different than the majority of his minister peers.
-Historian William M. Welty comments that Dr. Bishop was a city boy, raised in an urban environment.
+Historian William M. Welty comments that Bishop was a city boy, raised in an urban environment.
 Also, he and his parents were all free, and as the first black student in theology school, he was educated with whites.

 He married Estelle Gilliam of New York, a member of one of the most socially prominent black families, and of the St. Philip's congregation, in 1885.

 On January 1, 1886, he became rector of St. Philip's Church in New York City.
 He would continue in this role for the next 47 years, until 1933.

 His son, Shelton Hale Bishop (1889-1962), served as rector of the same church, with a dignified career in his own right.

-In 1910, Dr. Bishop worked with prominent Harlem businessman John Nail to purchase real estate for St. Philip's.
-White sellers were less likely to sell to a black man, so Dr. Bishop passed for white so as to complete the sale.
+In 1910, Bishop worked with prominent Harlem businessman John Nail to purchase real estate for St. Philip's.
+White sellers were less likely to sell to a black man, so Bishop passed for white so as to complete the sale.
 All in all he purchased the land to build the current location of St. Philip's Church, along with 10 apartment properties.
-The state's first Black registered architect, Vertner Woodson Tandy, was commissioned by Dr. Bishop to design the new church building.
+The state's first Black registered architect, Vertner Woodson Tandy, was commissioned by Bishop to design the new church building.

-In 1917, Dr. Bishop served as president of the historic Silent Parade, along with fellow New York clergy Rev. Dr. Charles D. Martin, who served as secretary.
-Dr. Bishop's church, St. Philip's, served as the coordination center for planning activities.
+In 1917, Bishop served as president of the historic Silent Parade, along with fellow New York clergy Rev. Dr. Charles D. Martin, who served as secretary.
+Bishop's church, St. Philip's, served as the coordination center for planning activities.
 He marched along with W.E.B.
 Du Bois, James Weldon Johnson, and businessman John Nail.